|Effective Date:||Expiration Date:||Chapters:|

 If the total cost of the training is greater than $2,500, or will exceed 80 hours of duty over the course of a single training program, the employee must complete an Agreement to Continue in Service Form.
 The service agreement will require the employee to agree to remain in employment with the District government for a defined period of time and to acknowledge that the costs of training will be withheld from their final paycheck or recovered by alternate means should they voluntarily retire or resign before completing the required amount of service.

 An employee who enters into an agreement must give their employing agency a notice of 10 workdays prior to separating from District government.
-Additional information on this topic can be found in I-13-7, Agreement to Continue in Service.
+Additional information on this topic can be found in Continuation of Service Agreement.

 Employees must submit the following supporting documentation with each travel request: